What are ultrasound-guided injections?

 What are corticosteroid injections and what are the benefits?

 Corticosteroids are a group of medicines that work to reduce inflammation and the swelling and pain it can cause.
-They can be used to treat a range of conditions and problems, such as joint pain, arthritis, tendinitis or bursitis.
+They can be used to treat a range of conditions and problems, such as joint pain, arthritis, tendonitis or bursitis.

 Arthrosamid injections